Machine Learning is the science of making computers learn and act like humans by feeding data and information without being explicitly programmed.

 - Unsupervised Learning

 Want to gain expertise in the concepts of Supervised and unsupervised learning, Linear and logistic regression, and more?
-Enroll for the AI and Machine Learning Certification Courses now!
+Enroll for the AI and ML Course now!

 What is Supervised Learning?